-- 1. Demonstrate that the purpose/mission of the organization (or designated subdivision) is to serve victims of domestic violence, dating violence, sexual assault, and/or stalking. - 2.
-Include the mission statement of the organization (or designated subdivision). - 3.
-Describe the applicant's experience providing legal representation to victims of domestic violence, dating violence, sexual assault, and/or stalking by in-house attorneys or contract attorneys, including the length of time the applicant has operated.
+1. Clearly describe the types of direct services the applicant culturally specific organization

+- provides to victims of domestic violence, dating violence, sexual assault, and stalking. - 2.
+Detail the length of time the applicant culturally specific organization has provided these services for victims. - 3.
+Describe accomplishments in the community in providing services to victims of domestic violence, dating violence, sexual assault, and stalking.